afofanah/EATSA-GNN/README.md

-# EATSA-GNN: Edge-Aware and Two-Stage Attention for Enhancing Graph Neural Networks
+# EATSA-GNN: Edge-Aware and Two-Stage Attention for Enhancing Graph Neural Networks Based on Teacher-Student Mechanisms for Graph Node Classification

 This repository contains the implementation of EATSA-GNN, a novel approach to improve graph neural networks through edge-aware and two-stage attention mechanisms.
 The model leverages teacher-student frameworks to enhance node classification tasks on graph data.